pratiksayanekar/Twitter-Sentiment-Classification-using-Deep-Learning-Algorithms/README.md

 - /models/CNN_1.py<br>
 - /models/LSTM_1.py<br>

-Execute Data_Preprocessing.ipynb file:
+# Execute Data_Preprocessing.ipynb file:
-This notebook process the csv file stored at '/Data/dataset(clean).csv'.
+> This notebook process the csv file stored at '/Data/dataset(clean).csv'. <br>
-Please make sure that the file present at specified location or change the filePath accordingly.
+> Please make sure that the file present at specified location or change the filePath accordingly. <br>
-It will generate the preprocessed file at '/Data/preprocessed_data.csv'.
+> It will generate the preprocessed file at '/Data/preprocessed_data.csv'. <br>
-Execute Deep_Learning_models.ipynb: file
+> Execute Deep_Learning_models.ipynb: file <br>
-The preprocessed data of previous step is loaded here and further deep neural network modeling is performed.
+> The preprocessed data of previous step is loaded here and further deep neural network modeling is performed. <br>
 There are 5 python files created for utility purposes of respective models.
-These files are imported in import section.
+These files are imported in import section. <br>
-Section 3 describes the word embedding and there are two approaches discussed there, Word2Vec and GloVe.
+> Section 3 describes the word embedding and there are two approaches discussed there, Word2Vec and GloVe. <br>
-Execute either 3.1 or 3.2 section to perform specified word embeddings. glove requires the the source file stored at 'Data/glove.6B.100d.txt'.
+> Execute either 3.1 or 3.2 section to perform specified word embeddings. <br>
+> glove requires the the source file stored at 'Data/glove.6B.100d.txt'.
 This file is of 350mb, as per space availability this file will be uploaded.
-If not present requesting you to store one at specified location.
+If not present requesting you to store one at specified location. <br>
-For model evaluation purpose, only execute evalution part specified in each model, this will load the previously saved trained model and evaluate on it.
+> For model evaluation purpose, only execute evalution part specified in each model, this will load the previously saved trained model and evaluate on it. <br>
-Model training is done on Macbook pro CPU, so the time taken to execute each batch is tremendously high.
+> Model training is done on Macbook pro CPU, so the time taken to execute each batch is tremendously high.<br>

-Project Overview:
+# Project Overview:
 title

 Evaluation Metric - Accuracy: